 Accrued expenses are expenses that a business has incurred but has yet to pay.
 This is because either the invoices have not yet been received or the payments aren’t yet due.
 Accrued expenses are generally created by an accounting entry to reflect these liabilities.

 Examples of accrued expenses include interest on loans and taxes incurred.
 Salaries your employees earn up to the period of reporting, but aren’t due for payment until after the report is prepared, are also accrued expenses.

 An asset is any item your business owns that is of fiscal value and is expected to benefit the business in the future.

 Your balance sheet gives an overview of the financial situation of your company.
 Unlike an income statement, a balance sheet offers a snapshot of a business’s finances at a specific time.

 A balance sheet consists of three segments:

 These three segments must balance out in a simple equation.
 Assets = Liabilities + Owner’s Equity.
 Hence, the name balance sheet.

-(You can learn more about income statements further down in this article.)
+(You can learn more about income statements and owner’s equity further down in this article.)